aptech/docs/docs/CR-plotSetZRange.rst

 Remarks
 -------

-This function sets an attribute in a plotControl structure.
+This function sets an attribute in a :class:`plotControl` structure.
 It does not affect an existing graph, or a new graph drawn using the default settings that are accessible from the **Tools > Preferences > Graphics** menu.
 See **GAUSS Graphics**, Chapter 1, for more information on the